Tour de France stage 15 preview: Battle in the shadow of Mont Blanc

 Prediction

-It is all set up for another straight shootout between Vingegaard and Pogacar on the final summit, racing to win the stage – neither rider has yet won one on this Tour.
+It is all set up for another straight shootout between Vingegaard and Pogacar on the final summit, racing to win the stage.
+Vingegaard is yet to win one on this Tour.

-Vingegaard’s best chance is to launch a high-risk attack with a few kilometres to go and try to shake off Pogacar with a relentless pace, claiming a big chunk of time just as he did in the first week; Pogacar’s best strategy is to wait until the final few hundred metres where he can unleash his explosive climbing sprint, pinching a few crucial seconds.
-But given Vingegaard already has the yellow jersey and doesn’t need to take any risks, the latter scenario is more likely, so I’m tipping Pogacar to win stage 15 by a handful of seconds.
+Vingegaard’s best chance is to launch a high-risk attack with a few kilometres to go and try to crack Pogacar with a relentless pace, claiming a big chunk of time just as he did in the first week; Pogacar’s best strategy is to wait until the final few hundred metres where he can unleash his explosive climbing sprint, pinching a few crucial seconds.
+But given Vingegaard already has the yellow jersey and doesn’t need to take any risks, the latter scenario is more likely.
+I’m tipping Pogacar to win stage 15 by a handful of seconds.

 Join our commenting forum